-Strategy 1: Automatically answer 15% of tickets directly in your chat widget
+Strategy 1: Automatically answer 15% of tickets directly in Chat

 When shoppers have a question, email should be a last resort.
-The first resort should be an automated answer, in a widget on your website.
+Especially if they're actively shopping.
+The first resort should be an automated answer, in a chat on your website.

 There are three main ways in Gorgias to automate customer service requests:

-- Quick Response Flows and Flows (both of which answer FAQs with the click of a button)
+• Flows (which answer FAQs with the click of a button)

-- Order Management Flows (which let customers track orders, request returns/cancellations, and report issues via self-service)
+• Order Management (which let customers track orders, request returns/cancellations, and report issues via self-service)

-Here’s what a fully loaded widget on Rip Skirt’s website looks like:
+Here’s what a fully loaded Chat on Rip Skirt’s website looks like:

-Quick Response Flows upgrade your widget with up to 6 buttons that provide automated answers to customer questions.
-This way, your widget can be this first line of defense and automatically answer common customer queries, like:
+Flows upgrade your Chat with up to 6 buttons that provide automated answers to customer questions.
+This way, Chat can be the first line of defense and automatically answer common customer queries, like:

-“Shoppers started to use Quick Response Flows pretty naturally and they get answers to their questions immediately now.
+“Shoppers started to use Flows pretty naturally and they get answers to their questions immediately now.
 It is so good.”

 — Capucin Schahl, Customer Care Manager at Franklin Pet Food